Thoughts on AI pause

 When Machines Improve Machines

-This seems like a radical shift, yet is it really?
-As author and software engineer Ramez Naam has pointed out (Naam, 2010), not quite, since we already use our latest technology to improve on itself and build the next generation of technology.
-As I argued in the previous chapter, the way new tools are built and improved is by means of an enormous conglomerate of tools, and newly developed tools merely become an addition to this existing set of tools.
+While this might seem like a radical shift, software engineer Ramez Naam has argued that it is less radical than we might think, since we already use our latest technology to improve on itself and build the next generation of technology (Naam, 2010).
+As noted in the previous chapter, the way new tools are built and improved is by means of an enormous conglomerate of tools, and newly developed tools tend to become an addition to this existing set of tools.
 In Naam’s words:

 [A] common assertion is that the advent of greater-than-human intelligence will herald The Singularity.
 These super intelligences will be able to advance science and technology faster than unaugmented humans can.
 They’ll be able to understand things that baseline humans can’t.
 And perhaps most importantly, they’ll be able to use their superior intellectual powers to improve on themselves, leading to an upward spiral of self improvement with faster and faster cycles each time.